sarikamahboob/hono-react-better-auth/README.md

     Error message using daisy UI alert
     Loading state
     Link to sign up for people who don't have an account
+14. Flip login/logout icon based on users better auth session Clicking logout icon should logout the user using the better auth client signout function Clicking login icon should navigate to the sign in page Show error toast on failed to login/logout
+15. Hono auth middleware
+16. Front end protect todos page

 Commands